Blackball Pool Rules !

 Standing room, plus just a little more energy, was required for those who fancied shove ha’penny, table skittles, darts and bar billiards.

-For many years snooker, and to a lesser extent English billiards, had been played in social clubs and billiard halls, but 'small-table' pool was eventually to become the most widely enjoyed cue sport throughout Britain.
+For many years snooker, and to a lesser extent English billiards, had been played in social clubs and billiard halls, but pool on a smaller table was eventually to become the most widely enjoyed cue sport throughout Britain.

 It was around 1970 that the first pool tables began to appear in the UK's pubs.

-In those days there was some experimentation with the table specifications and a variety of coin-operated tables were manufactured for the booming pub scene.
+In those days there was experimentation with the table specifications and a range of coin-operated tables became available.

 Some designs were more successful and aesthetically pleasing than others, but as time passed a degree of standardisation was achieved.